YJ9501/bodyfat-calculator/README.md

 There is a method to calculate body density accurately based on determining body volume by underwater submersion.
 But it is hard for doctors who want to and easily quickly determine a patient’s body fat percentage based on commonly available measurements to use.

->Accordind to some popular books, estimating the percentage of body fat is at least a part, considered to assess body health.
+Accordind to some popular books, estimating the percentage of body fat is at least a part, considered to assess body health.
 The books show that age, skin-fold measurements and body circumference measurements are used to estimate body fat.
 Additionally, online body fat percentage calculators show that among age, skin-fold measurements and body circumference measurements, "AGE", "WEIGHT","HEIGHT", "WRIST",HIP" are often used.

 ## Data Description:

-1.Health assessment method support: Accordind to some popular books, estimating the percentage of body fat is at least a part, considered to assess body health.
-The books show that age, skin-fold measurements and body circumference measurements are used to estimate body fat.
 1.Health assessment method support: Accordind to some popular books, estimating the percentage of body fat is at least a part, considered to assess body health.
 The books show that age, skin-fold measurements and body circumference measurements are used to estimate body fat.
 2.Fact: Percentage of body fat for an individual can be estimated once body density has been determined.
 Therefore, we would try to figure out if body-fat percentage is highly-related with body density.
 3.Equation and  Definition: